Later Alligator

 Later Alligator is a 2019 point-and-click adventure game developed by American studio Pillow Fight in collaboration with SmallBü Animation.
 The game tasks players with exploring Alligator New York City and playing various mini-games to solve a mystery.
-The game was released on September 18, 2019 for Microsoft Windows, and MacOS.
-A Linux version was released the following December.
-A port for the Nintendo Switch was released on March 16, 2021, including a physical release through Fangamer.
+It was released in September 2019 for Microsoft Windows, and MacOS, followed by a Linux version in December.
+A port for the Nintendo Switch was released in March 2021.

 Gameplay

 In Later Alligator, players control an unnamed individual who is hired by Pat, an anxious and paranoid alligator.
-Pat believes his family is going to murder him that night at something called "the Event", and asks for help in finding out their plans.

-The player can travel to different areas of Alligator New York City to locate various members of Pat's family, asking each of them questions about themselves and the nature of the Event.
+The player can travel to different areas of Alligator New York City to locate various members of Pat's family, asking each of them questions about themselves and the nature of a mysterious "Event" being held that night.
 To gain more information, the player must complete requests or challenges offered by each character, which take the form of different mini-games.
-These mini-games feature objectives such as achieving a set score on a pinball machine, solving a sliding puzzle, or completing a Tower of Hanoi style game about stacking pancakes.
+These mini-games feature objectives such as achieving a set score on a pinball machine, solving a sliding puzzle, or completing a Tower of Hanoi-inspired game about stacking pancakes.
 Some mini-games feature alternate reality game components, such as sending the player to an external website where the solution can be found.
-Players will be awarded a badge bearing a family member's likeness upon completing their associated mini-game.
-Collectible puzzle pieces can also be found scattered around the different environments, which are used in a later mini-game.
+Players will be awarded a badge bearing a family member's likeness upon completing their associated mini-game; up to 33 total badges can be earned.
+There are also 48 collectible puzzle pieces that can be found scattered around the different environments, which are used in a later mini-game.

 Each time the player plays a mini-game or travels to a different area, time passes on the in-game clock.
 When the clock reaches 8:00 PM, the player will be transported to the game's final mini-game, with the game's ending determined by the number of badges obtained.
 Upon finishing the game, the player is able to restart the story with all their badges and puzzle pieces retained, giving them the opportunity to play the mini-games they missed and collect the remaining badges to achieve the best ending.